Note

 Caution

-Removing the AD DS roles with Dism.exe or the Windows PowerShell DISM module after promotion to a Domain Controller (DC) isn't supported and prevents the server from booting normally.
+Removing the AD DS roles with Dism.exe or the Windows PowerShell DISM module after promotion to a domain controller (DC) isn't supported and prevents the server from booting normally.

-Unlike Server Manager or the ADDSDeployment module for Windows PowerShell, DISM is a native servicing system that has no inherent knowledge of AD DS or its configuration.
+Unlike Server Manager and the ADDSDeployment module for Windows PowerShell, DISM is a native servicing system that has no inherent knowledge of AD DS or its configuration.
 We don't recommend using Dism.exe or the Windows PowerShell DISM module to uninstall the AD DS role unless the server is no longer a domain controller.

-Demotion and role removal with PowerShell
+Demotion and role removal by using PowerShell

-ADDSDeployment and ServerManager Cmdlets | Arguments (Bold arguments are required.
-Italicized arguments can be specified by using Windows PowerShell or the AD DS Configuration Wizard.) |
+ADDSDeployment and ServerManager cmdlets | Arguments (Bold arguments are required.
+Italicized arguments can be specified via Windows PowerShell or the AD DS Configuration Wizard.) |

 ---|---|